lupyuen/nuttx-star64/README.md

 TODO

-Let's modify NuttX for QEMU to mount the Apps Filesystem from an Initial RAM Disk instead of Semihosting.
+Let's modify NuttX for QEMU to mount the Apps Filesystem from an Initial RAM Disk (instead of Semihosting).

 (So later we can replicate this on Star64)

 First we look at the Initial RAM Disk for LiteX Arty-A7...